unconst/BitTensor/README.md

 ## Introduction

-We believe Machine Intelligence, like Human Intelligence, is an a priori good.
-And yet, intelligence is power and power, if held in the hands of the few, will corrupt.
-Machine Intelligence should be democratized and made open source.
-Unfortunately, companies like OpenAI who claim this goal have failed in their mandate, opening up the algorithms but not access to the _intelligence_ itself.

-This technology is being built to democratizing the ownership, access, and profit of a machine intelligence system with any computer or any individual who deems it worthwhile to contribute.

-Moreover, although democratization and openness are ethical values, we are relying on their practical use here: An open system with a large number of contributers is also the most direct path towards our goal of producing Strong Machine Intelligence.
-The scale of the AI problem in front of us necessitates that we build it this way.

-Why is this?
-Because decentralized computing approaches can harness the largest pool of computing power and the largest pool of collaborators: Every computer and every engineer can contribute to this system.
-We've seen how this worked for Bitcoin, the largest super computer in the world, BitTorrent, at one time, the largest bandwidth user across the globe, and open source Linux, the most widely used operating system in use today.
+Today, Machine Intelligence is driven by incremental improvements on datasets with the best in class systems owned almost exclusively by large technological institutions with access to compute.
+While the system has worked well pushing the boundaries of almost every field in Machine Intelligence, we are still very far from achieving the remote goal of strong machine intelligence.

+For one, work done training the last best-in-class models are thrown out with every new algorithmic improvement.
+Albeit some use of distillation, there is little transfer of intelligence between new generations of models.
+The size of the largest Neural Network architectures are still many magnitudes smaller than a single human brain, and consume many magnitude more in energy, and this is to compare our intelligence systems with single organisms as opposed to the life-collective.
+More, the ownership and profits of Machine Intelligence is centralized in the hands of a few large corporations who have the compute power and the talent to beat out any competitor systems.
+Companies like OpenAI who have claimed the goal of opening access have failed in their mandate, opening up the algorithms but not the _intelligence_ itself.

+What is needed is a collaborative machine-learning system based on an incentive which drives advancement through a market rather than academic accreditation.
+The ownership, access, and profit form the system should be democratized.
+The network should grow naturally in proportion to its value.
+It should learn continually not throwing out understanding it had learned in the past.
+Driven by incentive rather than executive overhead it should be able to harness the largest pool of computing power and the largest pool of collaborators -- with any computer or any engineer able to contribute allowing the structure to grow to arbitrary size across the internet

 <img src="assets/Lightning.png" width="1000" />